MGM Signature High Rise Condos

 Other Hotel-Condominiums Investment Properties

-When the recession occurred in 2008, many high-rise projects were being built.
+When the recession occurred in 2008, many high-rise projects were under construction and doing pre-sales.
+Sales canceled, new homeowners defaulted, and lawsuits began.
 Some developers saw the Hotel-Condominium option as a way to save their investments.

 There are 6 Hotel-Condominium Buildings in Las Vegas